North Korea fires short-range missiles after making threats

 In her statement Monday, Kim Yo Jong reiterated that North Korea has reentry vehicle technology.
 She also hit back at South Korean experts who questioned whether North Korea’s ICBMs would be functional in real-war situations.

-Kim Yo Jong insisted that the nine hours of launch preparation time after her brother Kim Jong Un ordered it included the efforts sealing the launch site and evacuating people, and was not long because of shortcomings of the missile system itself.
+Kim Yo Jong insisted that the nine hours of launch preparation time after her brother Kim Jong Un ordered it included efforts to seal the launch site and evacuate people and was not long because of shortcomings of the missile system itself.

 Last year, North Korea set an annual record with the launch of more than 70 missiles.
 North Korea has said many of those weapons tests were a warning over previous U.S.-South Korean military drills.
 It also passed a law that allows it to use nuclear weapons preemptively in a broad range of scenarios.